consected/restructure/README.md

 The **Zeus** App provides CRM and activity tracking functionality for the Football Players Health Study (FPHS) team.

+### Development

+To get started, add an entry to your own git repo to avoid assets being committed during development.

+    echo 'public/assets' >> .git/info/exclude

 ### Build and Test

 Build and testing is handled by a Docker container at [restructure-build](https://github.com/consected/restructure-build)